 The lettering is reminiscent of the calligraphic brush art that you'll frequently see in wall art and the tiny leaves bring a bit of fall into your stitching.

 You can frame your autumn embroidery in a hoop or enlarge it to make a... pillow for the season.
 It would even make a beautiful center for a table runner.
 For this, you might skip the tiny leaves and adjust the size to fit within the autumn leaves wreath pattern.

-This will be the first in a series of matching seasonal patterns coming throughout the months, so you might want to think ahead for what you would make a good seasonal set.
+This is one design in a series of matching seasonal patterns, so grab the winter, spring and summer designs and start planning what would make a good seasonal set.
 Kitchen towels, for example, would be great.

 Grab your hoop and needle, and welcome autumn with your stitches!Continue to 2 of 3 below.

 02 of 03